SichangHe/igem-2022-dku-backup/src/hardware.md

 Microcapsule is a microscope-scale capsulation format.
-The probiotics were wrapped in materials that can ensure the reservation, activation, release, and environmental-resistance of the probiotics.
+The probiotics were wrapped in materials that can ensure the reservation, activation, release, and *in vivo* integrity of the probiotics.
 It would be presented as powder.
 "Microencapsulation is a technology that serves as a tool to protect the sensitive and expensive nutrients (Meyers et al., 1998), by providing them with